16 Sept 2024

 Creatures of the night – shut up

-The parrots and parakeets are heard all over the park.
-They argue, the discuss.
+Parrots and parakeets echo over the entire park.
+They argue, they discuss.
 I wonder what there is to shout about.
 It reminds me of our California sea lions who seem to be constantly complaining about something.
 Here, I listen to the conversations, a couple seems to argue.
-She sticks out her head for the apartment, he clings to the outside hoping for entry.
+She sticks out her head from the apartment, he clings to the outside hoping for entry.
 Doesn’t happen.
 Maybe he left a mess in the living room.
 Didn’t provide the right sticks?

-I leave this amazing park with the lesson that forests are essential for the survival of all living beings.
-Its plant, reptiles, mammals and birds are irreplaceable.
+I leave this amazing park reminded of the lesson that forests are essential for the survival of all living beings.
+Its plants, reptiles, mammals and birds are irreplaceable.

 Pat